 PPA - Pattugliatori Polivalenti d’Altura

 These units, fully interoperable with NATO and EU partners, will be more versatile than the present generation of ships, benefiting from an extensive use of the modularity concept.
-They will be conceived since the beginning of the design phase with enhanced “dual use” features, fit for traditional military tasks and able to intervene also during peace time, supporting Humanitarian and Disaster Relief Assistance Operations (i.e. modular hospital, electrical power/drinkable water ashore and containers).
+They are conceived, since the beginning of the design phase, with enhanced “dual use” features, fit for all military tasks and able to intervene also during peace time, supporting Humanitarian and Disaster Relief Assistance Operations.

 The PPA will have a smaller environmental footprint, by further reducing the polluting emissions, also by adopting new generation bio fuel and electric propulsion.
-Some characteristics deserve a special mention: very high speed, long endurance, resilience and seaworthiness, maneuverability, modularity, high level of integration/automation, in other words better suited to face the challenges of the 21st century.
-It will be able to rapidly intervene at long distances in a broad spectrum of emergency situations, becoming the backbone of the Italian Navy.
+Some characteristics deserve a special mention: high flexibility and level of innovation, very high speed, long endurance, resilience and seaworthiness, manoeuvrability, modularity, high level of integration and automation, in other words better suited to face the challenges of the 21st century.
+PPAs will be able to be rapidly deployed at long distances in a broad spectrum of emergency situations, becoming the backbone of the Italian Navy.

 The PPA Programme includes Development and Production of 10 ships (seven plus an option for another three) and the In Service Support for ten years.
-The PPA ships will initially be delivered in a full (two ships) and a light configuration (five ships) in terms of different sensors and equipments embarked.
+Based on a common platform, PPAs will be delivered in three configurations with incremental capabilities:

-The delivery of the First of Class is planned in 2021 for the light configuration (FOC L) and 2024 for the full configuration (FOC F).
+The delivery of the First of Class, in Light configuration, is planned in 2021 and 2024 for the first in Full configuration (FOC F).

-In 2015, the PPA Programme was integrated into OCCAR and the contract became effective.
+The PPA Programme was integrated into OCCAR in 2015.